Tag: Crypto Governance

 The Protocol Votes.
 The Insiders Rule.
 The Citizens Watch.

 DAOs were born from the dream of collective control.
 What emerged instead is algorithmic feudalism: power quantified, consent tokenized, dissent priced out.
 The ledger shows every vote, but hides every veto.
 The citizen’s screen glows with inclusion, yet behind the interface, power consolidates in silence.
-In this choreography the performance always ends the same way: the few decide, the many applaud, and the code calls it consensus.
+In this choreography, the performance follows a predictable pattern.
+The few decide.
+The many applaud.
+The code calls it consensus.

 • Pension Fund Crypto Exposure Threatens the Social Contract